decretist/Dissertation/Chapter4/chapter4.markdown

 (*x*<sub>3</sub>−*x̄*)<sup>2</sup> = (28.8320−26.4656)<sup>2</sup> = (2.3664)<sup>2</sup> = 5.5998.

-Then, as indicated by the summation operator ∑, sum the three squared deviations from the mean of means, divide the sum by their number (*N* = 3) minus one, and take the square root of the quotient:
+Then, as indicated by the summation operator ∑, sum the three squared deviations from the mean of normalized frequencies, divide the sum by their number (*N* = 3) minus one, and take the square root of the
+quotient:

 $s = \\sqrt{\\frac{1}{2}(0.8069 + 2.1553 + 5.5998)} = \\sqrt{\\frac{1}{2}(8.5620)} = \\sqrt{4.2810} = 2.0691$